bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Unless you are pure solo mining against your own node, you are not a miner.
 And we're trying to fix that.
 We're trying to make it so that everybody from the guy with one Bitaxe all the way up to the guy with 100 exahash farm can do their own mining and make their own blocks again.
-So Datum, in order to do that, has to be a pool server that the miners run themselves.
+So DATUM, in order to do that, has to be a pool server that the miners run themselves.
 Because you have to have somewhere to point your miners to be able to give them the work that you create to actually accomplish that.
 And you can't accomplish that without a pool server.
 And we have to work with what we got.
 We have thousands, tens of thousands, hundreds of thousands of miners that run the Stratum version 1 protocol.
 Those miners can be pointed at things, and we want to make that easy.
 You have to be able to point that at something to make your own block and reap the rewards of that.
-So the miners make the blocks with Datum.
+So the miners make the blocks with DATUM.
 The miners submit the blocks directly to the network.
 We don't have to be involved in that.
 Like, no pool has to be involved in it.
-You can run Datum and be a completely sovereign miner just by running the Datum gateway.
+You can run DATUM and be a completely sovereign miner just by running the DATUM gateway.
 It's pretty lightweight and pretty cool that it does that.
 So it is a pool server in itself.
 And the idea is we wanted it to be open source.
-We released the Datum gateway under the MIT license.
+We released the DATUM gateway under the MIT license.
 I don't think it can get much better than that.
 And the other thing is you want to make sure that the blocks that you make, you know what you're making too, because there's some coordination with the pool.
 You want to be able to make your own blocks, but you don't want to have to wait until you mine your own block to get paid.
 So you can see what your block is going to be paying in the Coinbase non-custodially to other miners and yourself.
-And you can see that in your own Datum gateway.
+And you can see that in your own DATUM gateway.
-So here's a little overview of how the Datum setup works.
+So here's a little overview of how the DATUM setup works.
-On the, I guess it's my right and your right, on the right-hand side, you have what you would run as a Datum miner.
+On the, I guess it's my right and your right, on the right-hand side, you have what you would run as a DATUM miner.
-So your miners, your actual ASICs, the Bitaxe, the S21s, whatever you have, you would point them at your actual Datum gateway software.
+So your miners, your actual ASICs, the Bitaxe, the S21s, whatever you have, you would point them at your actual DATUM gateway software.
 And we'll get into what that is in general.
 But you would point them
-at your actual Datum Gateway software and we'll get into kind of what that is in general but but you would point them at your Datum Gateway.
+at your actual DATUM Gateway software and we'll get into kind of what that is in general but but you would point them at your DATUM Gateway.
-The Datum Gateway then uses your node.
+The DATUM Gateway then uses your node.
 Bitcoin Knots, Bitcoin Core works with both.
 Obviously, I'm going to suggest Knots, but I'm not going to derail this conversation into that one.
 There seems like there's plenty of time for that later.